choyiny/cscc09.com/content/outline.md

 # Credits

-Thank you Professor [Thierry Sans](https://thierrysans.me) for providing amazing course material for me to run this course.
+Many thanks to Professor [Thierry Sans](https://thierrysans.me) for providing me course material for me to run this course.